Windows 11 Green Screen: What does it Mean & How to Fix

 - Click Yes in the confirmation prompt that appears.

-If you started encountering the Windows 11 green screen error after updating the OS, it’s recommended that you uninstall that particular update, and wait for a newer version to be released.
+If you started encountering the Windows 11 green screen crash after updating the OS, it’s recommended that you uninstall that particular update and wait for a newer version to be released.

-8. Install the normal version of Windows 11
+8. Install the standard version of Windows 11

-So, you can either install Windows 11 using the installation assistant or wait for it to release via Windows Updates for your PC and then make the upgrade.
+So, you can either install Windows 11 using the Windows 11 upgrade assistant or wait for it to release via Windows Updates for your PC and then make the upgrade.

-That’s all there is to fixing the Windows 11 green screen error.
+That’s all there is to fix the Windows 11 green screen of death error.
 And by the time you reach this part, the error should be long gone, and you can start using your system like before.

-Also, the solutions for the green screen of death in Windows 10 remain pretty much the same, so you should now be able to fix the error on the previous iteration as well.
+Also, the solutions for the green screen of death in Windows 10 remain pretty much the same, so you should now be able to fix the error on the previous iteration.

 Tell us which fix worked and your experience of Windows Insider Build in the comments section below.